 Examples of how gratitude makes us happier

-Have you ever heard of something called a "memory journal"?
-It's a journal that I write every memory of my life in.
-This is different from my normal journal, as I normally only journal about the stuff that happens during the day.
-My memory journal is about all the noteworthy things that happened to me when I didn't yet keep a journal.
-I've explained why I keep a memory journal in this article I wrote about it.
+Have you ever heard of something called a “memory journal”?
+It’s a journal in which I write every memory of my life.
+My memory journal is about all the noteworthy things that happened to me when I didn’t yet keep a journal.
+I’ve explained why I keep a memory journal in this article.

 Example 2: Being thankful in a relationship